Chemical Peel

 2. synthesis of new extracellular matrix (collagen and elastin) in the dermis

-Superficial peels
+Superficial treatments

-The acidic PH is less than 2 leading to decrease cell cohesion and therefore leads to exfoliation
+The acidic PH is less than 2 leading to decrease cell cohesion and therefore leads to exfoliation.

 Skindoc Dermatologists | Liverpool Sydney | Dr Jennifer Yip